 Maintainers with commit access need additional skills.
 They are reliable, decisive when needed, open to feedback, and able to give others feedback constructively.
 They also need significant prior experience participating broadly in core issues (usually at least a year).

 It's generally desired to have at least two people in any given maintainership role, in order to prevent burnout and to help ensure there are ample people available for unblocking a given decision; however, this is not a hard requirement.
+(See How should maintainers in the same role share responsibilities? for more on maintainer teams.)
 Maintainers are expected to give clear, objective reasons and actionable feedback in the event they push back on a given change.

 The list below defines the different maintainer roles.
 (Detailed responsibilities for each role are outlined later.)